Treating your pain during labor and delivery

 - Fentanyl, a narcotic, is usually added to the local anesthetic.

-- Mother remains awake and alert.
+- Patient remains awake and alert.

 - Pain relief begins 10-20 minutes after the injection is given.